-- (1) Up to 3 points (1.5 points per strategy) for Projects that implement workforce development strategies that advance the recruitment, training, and hiring of individuals who live within Priority Population census tracts or Low-Income Households.
+- (1) Up to 3 points (1.5 points per strategy) for Projects that implement workforce development strategies that advance the recruitment, training, and hiring of individuals who live within Priority Populations census tracts or Low-Income Households.
 Strategies should aim to connect these populations with training and hiring opportunities created by the Project.
 Workforce development strategies may be implemented during Project construction or after completion of the Project, but they must be implemented within the contract reporting period.
-Choose from the following workforce development strategies: - (A) Partnership with a Workforce Development organization or a Workforce Development Board: Applicants must provide the following information and verifiable documentation in a letter jointly signed by the Applicant and the external organization: - (i) The name(s) of the organization(s) - (ii) The nature of the partnership between the Applicant and the organization - (iii) Demonstrate that the implementing organization has a track record of success serving disadvantaged populations - (iv) Demonstrate that the implementing organization has a history of success in job placement rates for trainees from Disadvantaged Communities - (v) The written agreement that details the partnership strategy or policy undertaken and its outcomes - (vi) The number and the demographic composition (race, education, and income) of participants in the external organization over the last three(3) years, for each of the following: - a.
+Choose from the following workforce development strategies: - (A) Partnership with a Workforce Development organization or a Workforce Development Board: Applicants must provide the following information and verifiable documentation in a letter jointly signed by the Applicant and the external organization:

+- (i) The name(s) of the organization(s) - (ii) The nature of the partnership between the Applicant and the organization - (iii) Demonstrate that the implementing organization has a track record of success serving disadvantaged populations - (iv) Demonstrate that the implementing organization has a history of success in job placement rates for trainees from Disadvantaged Communities - (v) The written agreement that details the partnership strategy or policy undertaken and its outcomes - (vi) The number and the demographic composition (race, education, and income) of participants in the external organization over the last three(3) years, for each of the following: - a.
 Participants who enrolled in the program; - b.
 Participants who completed the program; and - c.
-Participants who were successfully placed into state-certified apprenticeship or related job - (B) Project is bound by a Skilled and Trained Workforce Commitment: Applicants must provide the following information and verifiable documentation in a letter jointly signed by the Applicant and the external organization:

-- (i) A letter of intent between the Developer and the state-certified apprenticeship program including the mechanism to deliver on the term of that commitment - (ii) The number and the demographic composition (race, education, income) of participants in the external organization over the last three(3) years, for each of the following: - a.
+Participants who were successfully placed into state-certified apprenticeship or related job - (B) Project is bound by a Skilled and Trained Workforce Commitment: Applicants must provide the certification letter submitted to a local government pursuant to Article 4 (Labor Standards) in AB 2011 (Gov. Code Sec.
+65912.130 and 65912.131) or provide the following information and verifiable documentation in a letter jointly signed by the Applicant and the external organization: - (i) A letter of intent between the Developer and the state-certified apprenticeship program including the mechanism to deliver on the term of that commitment - (ii) The number and the demographic composition (race, education, income) of participants in the external organization over the last three (3) years, for each of the following: - a.
 Participants who enrolled in the program; - b.
 Participants who completed the program; and - c.
 Participants who were successfully placed into a state-certified apprenticeship or related job - (C) Projects that have developed a Project Labor or Community Workforce Agreement: Applicants must provide the following information and verifiable documentation in a letter jointly signed by the Applicant and the external organization - (i) Documentation of the agreements, including, a Targeted Hiring Plan, as defined in in HSC 38599.10, demonstrating how the applicant will: - a.
-Create jobs for residents of under-resourced, tribal, and Lowincome Communities in the same region as the proposed Project - b.
-Ensure access for the aforementioned residents to those jobs - Create a defined cohort of pre-apprentices from local programs with close and demonstrable connections to state-certified apprenticeships - (D) Projects that are located in jurisdictions with Local Hire Ordinances:
+Create jobs for residents of under-resourced, tribal, and Low-Income Communities in the same region as the proposed Project - b.
+Ensure access for the aforementioned residents to those jobs

-Applicants must provide the following information and verifiable documentation in a letter: - (i) Date the ordinance took effect - (ii) Documentation of the ordinance's requirements - (iii) Confirmation the Project will be subject to and comply with the ordinance's requirements that including: - A specific number of targeted workers or apprenticeships to be hired: - b.
-The mechanism for targeting the workers or apprenticeships; and - c.
+- Create a defined cohort of pre-apprentices from local programs with close and demonstrable connections to state-certified apprenticeships - (D) Projects that are located in jurisdictions with Local Hire Ordinances: Applicants must provide the following information and verifiable documentation in a letter: - (i) Date the ordinance took effect - (ii) Documentation of the ordinance's requirements - (iii) Confirmation the Project will be subject to and comply with the ordinance's requirements that including: - A specific number of targeted workers or apprenticeships to be hired: - b.
+The mechanism for targeting the workers or apprenticeships; and. - c.
 The programs from which workers or apprenticeships will be recruited from.